oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 * `status_list`: REQUIRED.
 JSON Object that contains a Status List.
 The object contains exactly two claims:
    * `bits`: REQUIRED.
 JSON Integer specifying the number of bits per Referenced Token in the Status List (`lst`).
 The allowed values for `bits` are 1,2,4 and 8.
    * `lst`: REQUIRED.
 JSON String that contains the status values for all the Referenced Tokens it conveys statuses for.
 The value MUST be the base64url-encoded (as defined in Section 2 of {{RFC7515}}) Status List as specified in [](#status-list).
    * `aggregation_uri`: OPTIONAL.
-An URI to retrieve a the Status List Aggregation for this credential type.
+JSON String that contains an URI to retrieve a the Status List Aggregation for this credential type.
 See section [](#batch-fetching) for further detail.

 The following example illustrates the JSON representation of the Status List: